Civil Engineering

 Preparing You For Success

 You build a strong background in math, natural sciences, engineering and leadership while exploring structures, water resources, environmental engineering, transportation design and other related fields.
-To focus your career path, you can add a concentration in internationalization, sustainability or infrastructure.
-The degree concludes with a yearlong senior design project for a local business.
+The degree concludes with a yearlong senior design project working on a real project and mentored by experienced civil engineering professors and industry partners.
+A minor in construction management is also available.

 By the time you graduate, your experiences may include: